 Federal Estate Taxes

 The estate tax (or death tax) is a tax on property left by a deceased person.
-Technically, the estate tax is imposed on all estates, but each taxpayer has a huge tax credit that corresponds to the tax on an estate of $1,500,000 (for the year 2004).
-The practical result is that there is no estate tax if a deceased person leaves less than $1,500,000 worth of property.
-In accordance with the tax cut plan signed by President Bush in 2001, the exempt amount will increase from $2,000,000 in 2006 and topping off at $3,500,000 in 2009.
-In 2010, the estate tax will be eliminated.
-However, under the current law, in 2011, the estate tax structure reverts back to what it was in 2001, with $1,000,000 exemption per person.
+Technically, the estate tax is imposed on all estates, but each taxpayer has a huge tax credit that corresponds to the tax on an estate of $5,490,000 (for the year 2017).
+The practical result is that there is no estate tax if a deceased person leaves less than $5,490,000 worth of property.
+In accordance with the tax plan signed by President Obama in 2011, the exempt amount is "permanently" set at $5,000,000 with an annual inflation adjustment.

 With this new federal estate tax structure, avoiding estate taxes no longer needs to be a primary goal of most Californians.
 This means that estate planning has become simpler and more affordable for everyone.